-For more than 29 years, the Detroit Institute of Ophthalmology has sponsored EyesOn Design, an international exhibition that celebrates automotive design excellence of the past, present and future.
-This year’s theme is Powered by Design - featuring how Design is used to convey power and performance to the customer through form, graphics, trim (or eliminations of) and badging.
+For more than 30 years, the Detroit Institute of Ophthalmology has sponsored EyesOn Design, an international exhibition that celebrates automotive design excellence of the past, present and future.
+This year’s theme is Design Inspiration and Influence.
+The 2018 EyesOn Design Car Show will explore and explain the objects and mindsets that inspired and influenced designers to create great vehicles.

 10 a.m. - 4:00 p.m.

 Tickets: $25 per person.
 Children under 12 free w/adult.
 Active duty military free w/ID.
 Tickets will be available for purchase at the door.